 Deal with the Devil: While Sebastian has a morbid sense of humor that he only shows to his enemies and Ciel, he has been rather honorable and faithful to even the spirit of his side of the bargain.

 Sieglinde's ancestor trade her legs to the werewolf in exchange of protection to her and her fellow witches, causing to her descendants to be unable to walk.
-However, the Green witch's blood has thinned with time and the village is in fear that it may start attacking them if they go into the woods.
+With time, the Green witch's blood has thinned and the village is in fear that it may start attacking them if they go into the woods.
+However, it was all a lie told to Siegliende to pressure her into finishing the formula for a stable chemical weapon.
+And the one who orchestrated everything was Siegliende's own mother.

 Deliberately Distressed Damsel: Elizabeth Midford.
 She wanted to remain cute in front of Ciel even at the risk of her own life.
 Only shortly after their conversation about her prioritizing of ladyship before survival does Elizabeth reveal this, as she defends Ciel no less.